Big-Satellite-Lab/big-satellite-lab/README.md

 ![](assets/readme_pics/debug_bin.png?raw=true "debug_bin")

-Now you should be able to build and run the program, and should be greated by a 3D scene in space.
+Now you should be able to build and run the program, and should be greeted by a 3D scene in space.

+Note: some of the instructions for building the project are borrowed from https://vkguide.dev/docs/chapter-0/building_project/

 ## Project organization